 Following a hitch in the U.S. Marine Corps Reserve, I worked for a string of small-town newspapers.
-In 1991 I moved from the Midwest to New York.
+In 1991 I moved from the Midwest to New York (even though all four of my grandparents and my parents were born and raised in Brooklyn and Queens).
 I’ve worked in newspapers, television, magazines, trading cards, comic books, website production, and a myriad of other schemes for low pay.
 I own a New York history tour company, Big Apple Fanatics Tours.

 I have written and edited seven books, all of which have a tie to New York City history: